wavicom/wavi_scripts_ubuntu18/README.md

-## Scripts for automatically install WAVI Masternode and Sentinel for Ubuntu 18.04 LTS.
+## Scripts for automatically install WAVI Masternode and Sentinel for Ubuntu 18.04.

 These scripts are designed to facilitate the process of installing WAVI Masternode for Ubuntu 18.04.
 Be here: